Single Pion Production off Free Nucleons: Analysis of Photon, Electron, Pion and Neutrino Induced Processes: Introduction

-The unified model capitalises on the strengths of each interaction type: electron scattering data provides precision and control for probing the vector current, photon interactions offer complementary insights into the vector current at very low $Q^2$, and pion scattering data, guided by the Partially Conserved Axial Current (PCAC) hypothesis, delivers crucial information on the axial-vector current at low $Q^2$.
-This comprehensive dataset is particularly valuable for addressing and potentially resolving discrepancies between single-pion production (SPP) models and neutrino data, especially in the low $Q^2$ region ($Q^2 < 0.2 , \text{GeV}^2$).
+The unified model leverages the strengths of each interaction channel.
+Electron scattering data provide precise constraints on the vector current over a wide range of $Q^2$, while photon-induced reactions offer complementary sensitivity in the very low-$Q^2$ region.
+Pion scattering data, interpreted within the framework of the Partially Conserved Axial Current (PCAC) hypothesis, supply essential information on the axial-vector current at low $Q^2$.
+The combined dataset therefore provides a powerful foundation for addressing longstanding tensions between single-pion production models and neutrino measurements, particularly in the low-$Q^2$ region.

-The advanced theoretical framework developed in this work is designed to incorporate these diverse datasets seamlessly, ensuring that the model remains consistent with fundamental QCD principles and preserves all symmetry relations.
-This consistency is crucial for making robust predictions about nucleon behaviour across various experimental contexts.
-Furthermore, the sophisticated analysis method employed in this paper allows for meticulous control over systematic uncertainties, which primarily arise from experimental data and the choice of model parametrisation.
-Robust predictions with quantified uncertainties are essential for precision neutrino measurements, paving the way for future discoveries.
+The advanced theoretical framework developed in this work, referred to as the MK model, is designed to seamlessly incorporate these diverse datasets while remaining consistent with fundamental QCD principles and preserving all relevant symmetry relations.
+Such theoretical consistency is essential for achieving a unified and reliable description of nucleon dynamics across different experimental probes.

+In addition, the analysis strategy employed in this study enables careful control of systematic uncertainties, which primarily originate from experimental inputs and model parametrisation choices.
+The resulting predictions include well-quantified uncertainties, a prerequisite for precision neutrino measurements and for reducing model-dependent biases.
+This capability is particularly important for next-generation neutrino experiments, where accurate interaction modelling is required to fully exploit the discovery potential of precision measurements.